TGamings/SpaceInventoryFramework/README.md

 # SpaceInventoryFramework
-Official inventory framework off all Spacetivity.net plugins which provides a lightweight api to enable a fast and bug free development process of guis.
+Simple to use, modern inventor framework for Paper >1.19 plugins which provides a lightweight api to enable a fast and bug free development process of guis.
+Will be expanded massive in the future.
+For suggestions please open an GitHub issue.

 ```kotlin
 package net.spacetivity.inventory.example